-Under this competition, ACL will award approximately sixteen (16) new, cooperative agreements ranging from \$350,000 - \$500,000 each.
-The award ceiling and floor is the same across all funding options.
-The project period for all awards will be for 24-months (or, 2 years), and the budget periods will be two (2), 12-month periods.
+Under this competition, ACL will award approximately twenty (20) new, cooperative agreements ranging from \$150,000 - \$1,000,000 each.
+The project period will be for 36-months (or, 3 years), and the budget periods will be three (3), 12-month periods.
 Applications for continuation funding beyond the initial year will be reviewed on a non-competitive basis, subject to the availability of funds, contingent on satisfactory progress of the grantee, and a determination by ACL that continued funding will be in the best interest of the government.

-Final award decisions will be made by the ACL Administrator and will be based on recommendations of the review panel (See Section V), reviews for programmatic and grants management compliance, geographic distribution, and the reasonableness of the estimated cost considering the available funding and anticipated results.
+Final award decisions will be made by the ACL Administrator and will be based on recommendations of the review panel (see Section V), reviews for programmatic and grants management compliance, geographic distribution, and the reasonableness of the estimated cost considering the available funding and anticipated results.